Cart Search

 Leah Gose

 Leah Gose is a photographic artist and educator.
-She is an Associate Professor and Interim Dean of the Fain College of Fine Arts at Midwestern State University in Wichita Falls, TX.
+She is an Associate Professor and Dean of the Fain College of Fine Arts at Midwestern State University in Wichita Falls, TX.
 She holds a B.A. in Photography from the University of Colorado and an M.F.A. in Photography from Texas Woman's University.
 Her work seeks to challenge the viewers relationship to their own perception, and ask questions of the reliability of memory.
 Her work has been exhibited in various venues both nationally and internationally. ... read more

 Leah Gose is a photographic artist and educator.
-She is an Associate Professor and Interim Dean of the Fain College of Fine Arts at Midwestern State University in Wichita Falls, TX.
+She is an Associate Professor and Dean of the Fain College of Fine Arts at Midwestern State University in Wichita Falls, TX.
 She holds a B.A. in Photography from the University of Colorado and an M.F.A. in Photography from Texas Woman's University.
 Her work seeks to challenge the viewers relationship to their own perception, and ask questions of the reliability of memory.
 Her work has been exhibited in various venues both nationally and internationally.

 Janet Pritchard